xini/silverstripe-sitemap/docs/en/installation.md

 # Installating this Sitemap Module

-he preferred method of installation is via composer.
+The preferred method of installation is via composer.

 ```sh
 $ composer require innoweb/silverstripe-sitemap dev-master